 If a runner inadvertently gets lost or cuts the course, they are required to return to the point at which they went off course by their own means and continue the run from that point.
 If a runner does not return to that point or continues after cutting a section of the course, they are disqualified.
 Runner's who do not make the mandatory cut-off times are also disqualified.
 Aid station captain decisions are final in case of time cut-offs and runner distress!
 Failure to abide with any of the rules or decisions of the aid station captain will result in you not being allowed to participate in any future SA100 events.9.
 Pets and Smoking:

 Dogs are allowed at the aid stations but have to be controlled at all times and kept away from runners and spectators.
 Smoking and vaping is strictly forbidden at the start and finish area, on any aid station, and along the course.
 It is the runner's responsibility to brief and inform your crew and or spectators of this restriction.
 Please make sure you and your crews abide by this rule.10.
 Volunteers:

 Thank you for respecting and showing your appreciation to our AMAZING VOLUNTEERS.
 They are here to help you on your journey and we could not do this event without their selfless time and support.
 A simple "thank you" costs you nothing and means a lot to those who contribute to your race.
 If you know of anyone who would like to help work an aid station (even for a short time period, help mark or sweep the course, or help out at the finish line) have them contact the RD.11.
 Official Race Photograph:

-All finishers will receive their finisher medal upon crossing the finish line.
+All 50KM and 100KM finishers will receive their finisher medal upon crossing the finish line.
+160KM runners also will get their belt buckle.
 There is no formal awards ceremony but finishers and crews are encouraged to stay around the finish line to socialize and cheer on fellow competitors.